 These practices, and establishing spaces and venues to pursue and extend them, are part of processes of revolutionizing how we relate to each other (on smaller and larger scales).
-These on-theground efforts which function in contrast to official capitalist relations are what Hakim Bey calls Permanent Autonomous Zones or what the socialists of Europe in the 1920s and 30s referred to as dual power.
-To survive and be effective they must expand from

-Social resistance has reached a certain impasse, a conundrum as nation states impose austerity as an extended regime of governance throughout social life.
+These on-the-ground efforts which function in contrast to offiSocial resistance has reached a certain impasse, a conundrum as nation states impose austerity as an extended regime of governance throughout social life.